npalomin/georeferencing-and-mapping-fame-data/README.md

 [![https://gyazo.com/92f3cdf905dd68b128dfee6f2e0a4228](https://i.gyazo.com/92f3cdf905dd68b128dfee6f2e0a4228.png)](https://gyazo.com/92f3cdf905dd68b128dfee6f2e0a4228)

-Note that some activities don't have the information.
+Note that some activities don't have the Latitude-Longitude information.
 Also, others are located in the same geographic position (equal coordinates) which might imply that these are in the same building.

 Next step is to save the 'Results' sheet as a CSV file.